Getting Started

 make install # Install deps manually later Architecture Overview

-Tostada is a dual-server architecture: SvelteKit (frontend) + Phoenix (backend) working together.
+Tostada is a dual-server architecture: a Vite-based client (variant of your choice) and a headless Phoenix backend working together.

 ┌─────────────────────────────────────────────────────────────┐